In the Name of Allah, the Most Gracious, the Most Merciful

 Allah alone is the Provider, Helper, and Controller of all creation

 It is also universally accepted that magic cannot turn a staff or rope into a real snake.
+Only Allah, by His power, can turn a staff into a snake.
+In this world, nothing can occur against the natural, physical laws unless Allah Himself commands it.

-No prophet had even the slightest independent power to produce a miracle on his own (Surah Ibrahim: 11) .
+No Prophet had even the slightest independent power to produce a miracle on his own (Surah Ibrahim: 11) .

 When the disciples of Isa (AS) asked for a ready-made feast to descend from the sky, Allah warned: “If you disobey after it is sent, I will punish you with a punishment that no one in the world has ever received.”